Hobo-Hilly/NetworkPlus/Network-Fundies/IP-addy-Subnet-Basics/README.md

 How did we get the answer?
-EX: We get there is 5 steps.
+EX: We get there in 5 steps.

 Step 1.
 Convert to binary.
 Then use binaryANDing to determine the first network.
 192.168.10.0 = 11000000.10101000.00001010.00000000